Bullitt County (film): Development and production

 The writing and development for Bullitt County took the better part of two years from 2015 to 2016, as filmmakers David McCracken and Josh Riedford were both working full-time at other jobs, McCracken at the El Rey Network and Riedford as a freelance musician.
 The concept for the plot grew loosely from the personal experiences of McCracken and Riedford, the filmmaking duo known collectively as Mr. Pictures.
 Roommates from college in Evansville, Indiana, the premise of the film was influenced by their frequent camping trips, visits to distilleries on the Kentucky Bourbon Trail, and their longtime friendship, both personally and professionally.
 Early drafts of the screenplay were set in modern day, but McCracken realized that many of the issues with the story could be resolved by setting the story in 1977.
 This included being able to isolate the characters without having to explain why cell phones don't work, as well as thematic material like Gordie's constant suppression and the undercurrent of women's rights.
 "There were all these things I was trying to get at, but I couldn’t think of how to do it well.
 Then I saw Fargo season two, my favorite season of TV ever.
 It’s set in the ’70s and it just kind of clicked."

 The film was shot over the course of one month in the fall of 2016 in southern Indiana and parts of Kentucky.
-Most of the cast and crew were flown in from Los Angeles for the duration of the shoot so the film could be shot on location in the Midwest.
+Most of the cast and crew were flown in from Los Angeles for the duration of the shoot, so the film could be shot on location in the Midwest.
 The small town of New Harmony, Indiana was used in place of the fictional Red River, KY to provide a 1970s nostalgic backdrop for the story.

 According to McCracken, the overall style of Bullitt County was influenced by counterculture films of the 1970s as well as filmmakers like Stanley Kubrick and the Coen brothers.
 "And Stephen King; I think he’s at his best when his characters are growing up and going through terrible things together.
 That’s generally what kind of drove me on this movie in particular."

+Production was funded through a Kickstarter campaign.